Vision, Mission and Goals

 - Develop and update a Moravian best practices guide for online education.

-- Develop and communicate to faculty, administrators, staff, and students a clear vision and culture for online education at the College.
+- Develop and communicate to faculty, administrators, staff, and students a clear vision and culture for online education at the University.

 - Develop effective and transparent forms of communication with faculty, administration, staff, and students.